rseah145/smw-term2/lesson_5/Theory.md

 Simplest approach that is applicable to client systems that do not run mission critical services

-For servers, automatic Microsoft Update
+For servers, automatic Microsoft Updates applied could disrupt many services during the update.
+Thus, enterprises usually do not adopt this approach for their servers